(This policy is subject to change.)

 Students are required to meet the minimum levels of progress during all terms.

-Cumulative Earned Percentage (Pace)
+Cumulative Completion Percentage or Rate (Pace)

 Maximum Time Frame